Tyler Allgeier: Professional career

+Atlanta Falcons

 2022 season

 Allgeier was selected in the fifth round of the 2022 NFL draft with the 151st overall pick by the Atlanta Falcons.
 He made his NFL debut in Week 2 against the Los Angeles Rams.
 In Week 4, against the Cleveland Browns, he had 104 scrimmage yards in the 23–20 victory.
 In Week 5, Allgeier made his first career start, due to a knee injury to running back Cordarrelle Patterson.
 In Week 7 against the Cincinnati Bengals, Allgeier recorded his first career rushing touchdown in the 17–35 loss.
 In Week 8 against the Carolina Panthers, Allgeier had his first career receiving touchdown in the 37–34 overtime win.
 In Week 15 against the New Orleans Saints, Allgeier recorded a season-high 139 rushing yards and a touchdown.
 In Week 17 against the Arizona Cardinals, Allgeier had 20 carries for 83 yards and a touchdown in the 20–19 win.

 Allgeier finished his rookie season with 1,035 rushing yards, becoming the first Falcons running back since Devonta Freeman in 2016 and the first Falcons rookie running back since William Andrews in 1979 to rush for over a thousand yards.
 Allgeier also set the Falcons single-season rookie record for most rushing yards in a season, surpassing the mark previously set by Andrews.
 He was named to the PFWA All-Rookie Team.